Who Pays for the Bachelorette Party

 What are some creative ways to reduce bachelorette costs?

-You can save a lot of money If you go for:
+You can save a lot of money if you go for:

 • DIY decorations